-- Ask questions on the operations of the company during performance review.
+- Ask questions about the operations of the company during a performance review.

 - Reach out to the HR manager or the Chief Operations Officer when you need information on the company’s operations.

-The ability to speak in public builds confidence and helps employees in giving a flawless presentation.
+The ability to speak in public builds confidence and helps employees in giving flawless presentations.
 Public speaking is also necessary for training managers and sales representatives who need to share or sell an idea.